-The services that prepaid funeral plan include are:
+The services that prepaid funeral plans include:

-- Cost of the funeral director’s services,
+- Cost of the funeral director’s services

-- The casket, the burial plot,
+- The casket, the burial plot

-- Funeral or Cremation Cost,
+- Funeral or Cremation Costs

-- Cost of a headstone,
+- Cost of a headstone

-- And other items for the funeral.
+- And other items for the funeral

 Depending on the plan, it may also cover the cost of a memorial service or other related expenses.
-In addition to the cost of the funeral services, a prepaid funeral plan may include a life insurance policy.
+In addition to the cost of the funeral services, prepaid funeral plans may include a life insurance policy.
 And the policy will provide a lump sum payment to the deceased’s family to help cover the funeral cost.